cosmic-utils/web-apps/README.md

 `sudo apt install just`

-Make sure you are in `WebApps` directory.
+Make sure you are in `web-apps` directory.
 You should be already.

 ### Building